dora-team/dora.dev/hugo/content/research/team.md

 ### Dr. Kevin M. Storer
-![Dr. Kevin M. Storer](/img/headshots/kevin-storer.jpeg) Dr. Kevin M. Storer is a Qualitative Researcher at Google, where he leads ethnographic research for the DORA team.
+![Dr. Kevin M. Storer](/img/headshots/kevin-storer.jpeg) Dr. Kevin M. Storer is a qualitative researcher at Google, where he leads ethnographic research for the DORA team.
 Kevin has been conducting human-centered studies of software developers since 2015, spanning diverse problem contexts, participant profiles, and research methods.
-Kevin’s research has been published in top scientific venues on the topics of Artificial Intelligence, Ubiquitous Computing, and Interaction Design.
+Kevin’s research has been published in top scientific venues on the topics of artificial intelligence, ubiquitous computing, and interaction design.

 ### Daniella Villalba, PhD
 ![Daniella Villalba, PhD](/img/headshots/daniella-villalba.jpeg)